photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Pterodactyls {#pterodactyls .unnumbered}
 ------------

 Why don’t you hear pterodactyls go to the bathroom?
-Because the p is silent!
+Because the “p” is silent!

 Dragons {#dragons .unnumbered}
 -------

 Two dragons walk into a bar.
-The first dragon says, Hey!
-It’s really hot in here!
-The second dragon replies, Shut your mouth.
+The first dragon says, “Hey!
+It’s really hot in here!”
+The second dragon replies, “Shut your mouth.”

 Snakes {#snakes .unnumbered}
 ------

 Two snakes are talking to each other.

-Hey... are we poisonous?
+“Hey... are we poisonous?”

-Yes.
-Why do you care?
+“Yes.
+Why do you care?”

-Because I just bit my tongue.
+“Because I just bit my tongue.”

 Giraffes {#giraffes .unnumbered}
 --------